It’s Tuesday in the corporate dining room…. I’m with the CEO and President of a national retail company….

 “What I need is there’s probably, let’s call it 75 people, that are director-level and above.
-I need those 75 people running the daily operations of this company rather than the six senior executives having to live in the weeds.
+I need those 75 people running the daily operations of this company rather than his six C-suite executives having to ‘live in the weeds.’
 Financial acumen is one of the spaces that we see that they would need to be prepared to fully deliver that.”

 If you’re a leader of a company, division, or department, you might have similar concerns and needs.
 Fundamentally, delegation of decisions over resources, like budget and headcount, is a universal leadership challenge:

 - The good news is that your non-financial managers are great at delivering within their non-financial responsibilities.

 - The bad news is that their non-financial decisions don’t directly connect to your Big Picture financial objectives.

 What do your managers have to know for you to trust them with the company’s resources without you “having to live in the weeds” reviewing their decisions?
 Here are financial competencies they need: